 This is the most basic level of email phishing.
 The simple act of sending an email (often to an entire organisation) is the easiest way in the door for cybercriminals.

-Even the most savvy IT professional can be fooled by a carefully worded email and well-spoofed email address.
+Even the most savvy IT professional can be fooled by a carefully worded email and a well-spoofed email address.

 We’ve seen phishing emails change from this:

 To well-constructed emails impersonating large and trusted organizations like Amazon, Apple, and even Google.